Catawba SC Master Naturalist Program

 Through the established connections, you will develop the skills necessary to become a lifelong student of nature and an environmental steward.
 The experiences and training you receive throughout this program will assist you in your own volunteer adventures within your community.
 Participants completing the course and 30 hours of approved volunteer service on the Anne Springs Close Greenway (or other approved sites) will receive Master Naturalist certification, making them eligible to join a local Master Naturalist alumni chapter and participate in advanced training courses.

 The Catawba Master Naturalist Program is a classroom and field-based program.
 Access to some sites visited by the class requires hiking on trails of moderate difficulty.
+The first weeks of this program will be spent in the classroom before taking information into the field at various locations.

 Participants must be in good physical condition and able to: